akka/akka-http/docs/src/main/paradox/client-side/client-transport.md

 Instantiate the HTTP(S) proxy transport using `ClientTransport.httpsProxy(proxyAddress)`.

 The proxy transport can also be setup using `ClientTransport.httpsProxy()` or `ClientTransport.httpsProxy(basicHttpCredentials)`
-In order to defined the transport as such, you will need to set the proxy host / port in your `conf` file like the following.
+In order to define the transport as such, you will need to set the proxy host / port in your `conf` file like the following.

 ```
 akka.http.client.proxy {